 Kayvan Novak’s Nandor perhaps takes more of a back seat in the second season, making way for more Guillermo and Colin Robinson, but still shines as the seven hundred and fifty-year-old “Relentless” warrior.
 Matt Berry’s Laszlo and Natasia Demetriou’s Nadja’s chemistry is even better in Season 2, selling the idea of a couple who have been together for over two hundred years perfectly.

 Guillermo’s arc sees him struggle to suppress his vampire-killing talents, and even inadvertently discover and join a vampire hunting group, whilst also finally standing up for himself against Nandor and demanding daily breaks and a day off per week.
 Additionally, the inclusion of much more Colin Robinson as the houses relentless energy vampire (the only one that can feed off his housemates) is the icing on the cake.

-In the first season, What We Do in the Shadows proved itself to be one of the best shows on tv, and the second season only further cements that.
+In the first season, What We Do in the Shadows proved itself to be one of the best shows on tv, and What We Do in the Shadows Season 2 only further cements that.
 The blend of supernatural and paranormal tropes and mainstays, and in particular what audiences expect from those, is perfectly combined with the mockumentary style and brought to a hilarious execution in every episode of What We Do in the Shadows.

 Whether the focus is on Guillermo killing vampire assassins that Laszlo, Nadja and Nandor are blissfully unaware of, the vampires helping their own ghosts with their unfinished business, or even being kidnapped by witches for Vampire semen, the show balances its world-building, character development and comedy perfectly, and hopefully, as the vampires will be around for hundreds more years gets to continue showing their antics for many more seasons.